 If you’re planning a family trip to Toronto, check the hotel’s website for discounts and packages.
 Then have fun with the kids at the Eaton Chelsea, Toronto’s most family-friendly hotel.
-Book online with Priceline, or Hotels.com.
+Book online with Hotels.com.

 Hotel review by Vancouver-based travel, food, and feature writer Carolyn B. Heller, author of the books, Moon Handbooks: Ontario and Living Abroad in Canada.
 Photos courtesy of the Eaton Chelsea Hotel, which also hosted my stay for review purposes.